-Malls in Britain.
+Shopping centres in Britain.
 The majority of British shopping centres are in town centres.
-A number of large out-of-town "regional malls" such as Meadowhall, Sheffield and the Trafford Centre, Manchester appeared in the 1980s and 1990s.
-The Metro centre, Gateshead, is the largest shopping centre in Europe with over 330 shops, 50 restaurants and 11 screen cinemas.
+A number of large out-of-town centres such as Meadowhall, Sheffield and the Trafford Centre, Manchester appeared in the 1980s and 1990s.
+The Metro centre, Gateshead, is the largest indoor mall-style shopping centre in Europe with over 330 shops, 50 restaurants and 11 screen cinemas.

-Note (the names of malls in the photos): 1.
-Azrieli shopping mall in Tel Aviv, Israel is the city's largest shopping center; 2.
-An aerial view of the largest shopping centre in North West England, the Trafford Centre in Greater Manchester; 3.
+Note (the names of centres in the photos): 1.
+Azrieli shopping centre in Tel Aviv, Israel is the city's largest shopping centre; 2.
+The view of the largest shopping centre in North West England, the Trafford Centre in Greater Manchester; 3.
 The exterior of the Selfridges department store in the Bullring shopping complex in Birmingham, England; 4.
 Abasto Shopping Centre in Buenos Aires; 5.
 The Mall, an out-of-town shopping centre at Patchway, near Bristol, England.
-Escalators connect the upper and lower levels.

-Model: There aren't many shopping malls in my town.
-(There is a large shopping mall not far from my house).
-It has a huge supermarket and many smaller shops.
-I can buy everything there: vegetables, fruit, clothes, things for house and gardening.
+Model: There aren't many shopping centres in my town.
+(There is a large shopping centre not far from my house.)
+It has got a huge supermarket and many smaller shops.
+I can buy everything there: vegetables, fruit, clothes, things for the house and gardening.